Reshaping System Controls for a Smart Experience

 Collapsible panel.

-The panel is also collapsible, allowing users to hide or reveal their widgets depending on what they’re doing.
+The widget panel is collapsible, allowing users to hide or reveal their widgets depending on what they’re doing.
 This keeps the overlay flexible and prevents it from feeling cluttered.

 Widgets panel 1.3 - collapsible